Stepland/memon/docs/source/schema.md

 **offset**
 - number, required
 - In seconds, opposite of the time position of the first beat in the music file.
-For instance, if the first beat occurs at 0.15 seconds, `offset̀` should be -0.15
+For instance, if the first beat occurs at 0.15 seconds in the audio file, `offset̀` should be -0.15

 **preview**
 - object, optional